Snow fence

-A snow fence, similar to a sand fence, is a barrier that forces windblown, drifting snow to accumulate in a desired place.
+A snow fence, similar to a sand fence, is a barrier forcing windblown, drifting snow to accumulate in a desired place.
 Snow fences are employed primarily to minimize the amount of snowdrift on roadways and railways.
 Farmers and ranchers use snow fences to create drifts in basins for a ready spring water supply.
 Ski resorts also use snow fences to increase snow depth in specified areas, or for avalanche control.

 Description and physical mechanism

 Diagram of effect (in French): Vent is wind direction, Congère is snow drift, Couverture de neige is snowcover.